Cryolite/kanachan/README.md

 ### [src/simulation](src/simulation)

 A C++ library implementing a Mahjong simulator that perfectly mimics the standard game rule of Mahjong Soul, including even many unstated corner cases of the rule.
-This library can be also accessed as the `kanachan.simulation` Python module.
+The functionality of this library can be also accessed via the `kanachan.simulation.simulate` Python function.

 ### [src/paishan](src/paishan)